arohanajit/tdee-website/README.md

   - [Future Scope and Personal Notes](#future-scope-and-personal-notes)

 ## Features
-- The project takes input via web/google forms thus enabling users to input data via pc/smartphone as per their convenience
+- The project takes input via web/google forms thus enabling users to input data via pc/smartphone as per their convenience.
+Use this [form](https://docs.google.com/forms/d/e/1FAIpQLScvfee38jOdAMEsOvmX2SUSCPIjlm8tPCwJGcbW86RVlvvv8A/viewform)
 - It calculates tdee and sets reminder via google calendar event, thus eliminating the need of browsing to a certain app to see your daily calorie needs.
 This particularly can come in handy if someone uses a smart home device which can give them their daily tdee goal as they wake up
 - The generic formula for calculating tdee is used which updated itself as more data is input.
 It is highly recommeded to input atleast **2 weeks** of data to get consistent results.